Investin-pro/Investin_docs/docs/manager.md

 ## Fund creation

 Managers are required to interact with Investin smart contracts to create funds.
-Since the function call is a interaction with on chain contracts managers are required to pay gas which estimates to around 500,000 gwei
+Since the function call is a interaction with on chain contracts managers are required to pay gas which estimates to around 350,000 gwei.
+Only one fund can be created per address.
 === "Layer 1"

     ``` yaml